PoojaRemesh/FRTproject/README.md

 This repository holds the project for Microsoft Future Ready Talent - Foodie's Destination - A restaurant website

 My project is the front end for a website, dedicated to promote a restaurant named "Foodie's Destination".
+Through this website, the restaurant could receive the no-contact publicity it deserves.
+Simultaneously, customers could get information such as the restaurant's menu and other features which sets it apart, without the need to personally go there.

 I have used the Asure "Static Web Apps" service for this project.

 Website link : https://zealous-coast-06cb64e10.1.azurestaticapps.net